45south/Yagi-Optimiser-Builder/README.md

 `USER_GUIDE.md` if this comes up).

-Gain/F-B/sidelobe are evaluated at the pattern's *actual* peak elevation for each design, found by a small scan rather than assumed to sit at the horizon — this matters specifically for stacked-reflector designs, which aren't vertically symmetric and can have a genuinely tilted peak.
+Gain/F-B/sidelobe are evaluated at the pattern's *actual* peak elevation for each design, found by a small scan (±50° from horizon) rather than assumed to sit at the horizon — this matters specifically for stacked-reflector and multi-driven-element designs, which aren't vertically symmetric and can have a genuinely tilted peak.

+## A note on how this was built

+This tool, its GUI, and every fix described in `CHANGELOG.md` came out of an extended, iterative conversation — real bugs were found (and fixed) specifically because real designs were run through it and the results didn't match what EZNEC reported for the same geometry.
+If something looks wrong, it's worth reporting exactly that
+way: what you expected, what you got, and ideally a comparison against an independent source (EZNEC, 4nec2, hand calculation).
+That's how every fix so far has actually been found.